 Today we’re going to mix up the Rat Pack Manhattan to celebrate Frank Sinatra’s birthday.
-Perhaps the most revered singer of the 20th century.
-An avid drinker, his birthday is always one to celebrate.
+Perhaps the most revered singer of the 20th century and an avid drinker, his birthday is always one to celebrate.
 As they say, Ol’ Blue Eyes did it ‘his way’ and sometimes that was a drunk way.
 We’ll also give mention to some other Rat Pack favorite cocktails, such as how Sinatra liked his martinis, the Rusty Nail and the Flame of Love.

 Sinatra Life and Drinking

 Born in Hoboken, New Jersey to Italian Immigrant parents, he is generally viewed as one of the great musical artists of the 20th century.

 In 1947 Sinatra was singing in a smoky New York bar.
 He was interested in ordering a drink and Jackie Gleason made a suggestion: “Jack Daniel’s.
 That’s a good place to start.”
 That stuck with Frank, and it became the drink he’s most associated with as we covered on his birthday last year with the drink known as Frank’s Way.